A summery recipe for German peach streusel cake: tender yeast dough layered with sweet and juicy peaches and buttery streusel.

 There are things that would force me to get up early on a weekend day like tornado siren, earthquake or fire alarm.
 But there are also some enjoyable circumstances like the scent of freshly brewed coffee waving into my bedroom and tickling my nose or the anticipated trip to a peach orchard.

 Since our visit to an apple orchard in Wisconsin last October, I am in love with orchards and pick-your-own fruits.
-Due to the summery heat we decided to rise and shine very early, get a bucket full of peaches and have a decent late breakfast at the cafe owned by the farmers wife.
-I love it than a plan comes together.
+To avoid the summer heat, we decided to rise and shine very early, get a bucket full of peaches and have a decent late breakfast at the cafe run by the farmer’s wife.
 We were the first peach pickers that morning, but not for long.
-Our bucket filled up fast, the trees were loaded with branches full of fragrant and juicy peaches.
-Afterwards the breakfast was sweet and filling and we enjoyed the Southern hospitality.
+Our bucket filled up fast, the trees were loaded with branches full of fragrant peaches.
+Afterwards, the breakfast was sweet and filling and we enjoyed the Southern hospitality.

 I spent most of this weekend in my kitchen, there are three peach pies sitting in my freezer and waiting for my family to arrive in a couple of days.
 I made American peach pie for my German family and this German peach streusel cake to share with you and my American friends.
 Food is connecting people, countries and continents.

 Yeast dough can intimidate a beginner, but it’s in truth, not rocket science.
 The secret is to find the right flour ratio and to give it a good knead.
 This easy recipe for German peach streusel cake is layered with sweet and juicy peaches and buttery streusel.
 You can substitute the peaches with apples, plums or other stone fruit.

 - 130 g / 1 cup all-purpose flour (more if needed)

 - 70 g / ½ cup whole wheat flour (or all-purpose flour)

 - 3 tablespoons granulated sugar

 - 30 g / 2 tablespoons unsalted butter, soft